-In order to obtain market authorisation for any of the following, one is required to conduct detailed clinical trials or investigations or performance study as the case may be:
+In order to obtain market authorisation for any of the following, one is required to conduct detailed clinical trials, or investigations or performance studies, as the case may be.

 An application for conducting a clinical trial can be filed in a prescribed format with all the necessary documents and information before the CLA via SUGAM, an online licensing portal.
 The CLA is required to evaluate the application within the prescribed time.
-The application for drugs discovered, researched, and manufactured in India are required to be evaluated within 30 days.
+An application for drugs discovered, researched and manufactured in India is required to be evaluated within 30 days.
 If the CLA does not respond within 30 days to the application for drugs developed in India, the applicant may conclude that the permission to conduct the trial has been granted.

 The clinical trial can be initiated only after the approval of the trial protocol and other related documents by the EC.
-The EC for a particular trial site reviews and accord approval to the clinical trial, bio-availability or bio-equivalence protocol and the related documents and forward its report to the CLA.
-In case, the EC rejects the protocol, the details of the same should be submitted to the CLA before seeking approval of another EC for conducting the clinical trial at the same site.
+The EC for a particular trial site reviews and accords approval to the clinical trial, bio-availability or bio-equivalence protocol, and the related documents and forwards its report to the CLA.
+If the EC rejects the protocol, the details of the same should be submitted to the CLA before seeking approval of another EC for conducting the clinical trial at the same site.
 The CLA is informed about the approval granted by the EC within the stipulated time of the grant of such approval.
-After scrutiny of the information and documents furnished with the application, the CLA may either grants permission to conduct the clinical trial or reject the application for the reasons to be recorded in writing.
+After scrutiny of the information and documents furnished with the application, the CLA may either grant permission to conduct the clinical trial or reject the application for the reasons to be recorded in writing.
 The permission to initiate a clinical trial remains valid for a period of two years from the date of its grant.

-The MD Rules discusses two types of clinical investigations, a pilot study and a pivotal study.
-A pilot study is an exploratory study which is used to acquire specific essential information about a medical device before beginning the pivotal clinical investigation.
+The MD Rules discuss two types of clinical investigations: a pilot study and a pivotal study.
+A pilot study is an exploratory study that is used to acquire specific essential information about a medical device before beginning the pivotal clinical investigation.
 A pivotal study is a confirmatory study to support the safety and effectiveness evaluation of the medical device for its intended use.
 For an investigational medical device developed in India, the applicant is required to conduct both pilot and pivotal studies in India.

-Waiver of the Requirement of the Local Clinical Trial in Certain Cases of New or Investigational Drugs
+Waiver of the Requirement for a Local Clinical Trial in Certain Cases of New or Investigational Drugs

-The CLA, with approval from the Central Government, may waive the requirement of the local clinical trial for the approval of a new drug already approved in other countries in the following cases:
+The CLA, with approval from the central government, may waive the requirement for a local clinical trial for the approval of a new drug already approved in other countries in the following cases.

-Further, the requirements may be relaxed, abbreviated, omitted or deferred in case of life-threatening or serious disease conditions or rare diseases and for drugs intended to be used in the diseases of special relevance to Indian scenario or unmet medical need in India, disaster or special defence use.
+Further, the requirements may be relaxed, abbreviated, omitted or deferred in the case of life-threatening or serious disease conditions, or rare diseases, and for drugs intended to be used in diseases of special relevance to the Indian scenario or for an unmet medical need in India, a disaster or a special defence use.

-The CLA may relax requirement of local Phase IV clinical trials, where the new drug is indicated in life-threatening or serious diseases or diseases of special relevance to Indian health scenario or for a condition which is unmet need in India, for the rare diseases for which drugs are not available or available at a high cost or if it is an orphan drug.
+The CLA may relax the requirement of local Phase IV clinical trials where the new drug is indicated in life-threatening or serious diseases, or diseases of special relevance to the Indian health scenario or for a condition that has an unmet need in India, for rare diseases for which drugs are not available or available at a high cost, or if it is an orphan drug.

-Waiver of the Requirement of the Pivotal Studies in Certain Cases of New or Investigational Medical Devices
+Waiver of the Requirement of Pivotal Studies in Certain Cases of New or Investigational Medical Devices

 A pivotal clinical study is not required to be conducted for investigational medical devices classified under class A of the MD Rules.
 However, in exceptional cases, the CLA, may, for reasons to be recorded in writing, mandate conducting a pivotal clinical study of such devices as well, depending on the nature of the medical device.

-The clinical investigation may not be required in case of investigation medical devices approved for at least two years in the US, UK, Australia, Canada or Japan, if certain conditions are met.
+The clinical investigation may not be required in the case of investigation medical devices approved for at least two years in the USA, the UK, Australia, Canada or Japan, if certain conditions are met.

 It is mandatory to register clinical trials prospectively in the ICMR-Clinical Trials Registry India (ICMR-CTRI), which is a free, online platform.

-The trials registered on the CTRI are publicly available and free to search.
+Trials registered on the ICMR-CTRI are publicly available and free to search.

 The Ethical Guidelines set out the principle of ensuring the privacy and confidentiality of the participants of the clinical trials.